DinoVukelic/New-Graph-for-Data-Extraction/README.md

             ' Loop through the columns
             For i = colStart To colEnd
-                ' Read values from the sheet
                 machineName = ws.Cells(1, i).Value
                 timeValue = ws.Cells(14, i).Value

                 ' Debug: Log the cell values
-                Debug.Print "Processing column: " & i & ", Machine Name: " & machineName & ", Time: " & timeValue
+                Debug.Print "Processing column: " & i & _
+                            ", Machine Name: " & machineName & _
+                            ", Time: " & timeValue

-                ' Skip columns if the machine name is error or empty If IsError(machineName) Or IsEmpty(machineName) Then
+                ' 1) Skip if machine name is an error or empty If IsError(machineName) Or IsEmpty(machineName) Then
-                    Debug.Print "Skipping column " & i & " due to empty/error machine name."
+                    Debug.Print "Skipping column " & i & " (empty or error machine name)."
                     GoTo SkipColumn
                 End If

-                ' Extract the base machine name
+                ' 2) Clean machine name
                 cleanMachineName = ExtractMachineName(CStr(machineName))
                 If cleanMachineName = "" Then
-                    Debug.Print "Skipping column " & i & " (invalid machine name): " & machineName
+                    Debug.Print "Skipping column " & i & " (no valid machine prefix)."
                     GoTo SkipColumn
                 End If

-                ' Skip columns if time value is error, empty, or not a date If IsError(timeValue) Or IsEmpty(timeValue) Or Not IsDate(timeValue) Then Debug.Print "Skipping column " & i & " (invalid/empty time): " & timeValue
+                ' 3) Skip if timeValue is error, empty, or not a date/time If IsError(timeValue) Or IsEmpty(timeValue) Or Not IsDate(timeValue) Then Debug.Print "Skipping column " & i & " (invalid or empty time)."
                     GoTo SkipColumn
                 End If

-                ' Add the time to the correct category if matched For Each category In machineCategories.Keys
-                    If cleanMachineName = machineCategories(category) Then
+                ' 4) If it passes all checks, store as a Double '    (Excel internally stores times as fraction-of-a-day (Double).)
+                Dim numericTime As Double
                 On Error Resume Next
-                        machineTimes(category).Add CDate(timeValue)
+                numericTime = CDbl(timeValue)
                 On Error GoTo 0

+                ' If that conversion fails, skip it
+                If numericTime = 0 And CStr(timeValue) <> "0" Then
+                    Debug.Print "Skipping column " & i & _
+                                " (CDbl conversion returned 0 but wasn't explicitly '0')."
+                    GoTo SkipColumn
+                End If

+                ' 5) Check if the machine name matches any category; add numericTime For Each category In machineCategories.Keys
+                    If cleanMachineName = machineCategories(category) Then
+                        machineTimes(category).Add numericTime
                         Exit For
                     End If
                 Next category